 Utilities in deregulated markets are under more pressure than ever to attract and retain customers and are therefore more motivated to consider new technologies to extend their energy services offering.

-Yet, a significant demand gap exists between what utility customers want and what their energy providers are able to offer from a technological point of view.
+Yet, a significant demand gap exists between what utility customers want and what their energy providers are able to offer them from a technological point of view.
 Here are 5 technologies, from well-established to newly emerging, that will be best placed to fill that gap:

 5 Technologies for Data-Driven Utilities